How to Give Respectful and Constructive Code Review Feedback

 8. Give guidance during code reviews

-The code reviewer does not need to take over the code authors’ job.
-Still, it is a good practice to not only critique some aspect of the code but also give guidance on how the code author can improve.
+The code reviewer does not need to take over the code author’s job.
+Still, it is a good practice to critique not only the code but also give guidance on how the code author can improve.

 "Please use the close()-method to close the connection."